Murder of George Gutteridge: Capture

 Kennedy later saw the police at Browne's closed garage and fled to Liverpool where a friend, David Staunton, let him stay with him at 119 Copperas Hill, conveniently close to Lime Street Station.
 Kennedy and Staunton went to a local pub, the Ye Cracke on Rice Street, where he knew the landlord Joseph Thomas.
 He asked him if he could obtain ammo for a Savage automatic pistol he possessed.
 The man declined.
 Word of Kennedy's presence and activities reached the police.
 On 25 January they raided his lodgings and following a tussle where Kennedy tried to shoot an officer (DS Mattinson), they arrested him.
 He was taken to Warren Street Police station in Liverpool then to Cheapside, before being sent by train to London where he was held at New Scotland Yard.

 Kennedy's wife accompanied him to New Scotland Yard and Kennedy's statement was made at her suggestion.
 He told her he was an accomplice but was not the murderer.
 He wholly blamed the murder on Browne and said he had no idea that he had a gun with him.
 Browne meanwhile denied everything and said he was with his wife on the night in question.

 Assistant Commissioner Wyndham Childs saw the peculiar bullet cartridge left in the abandoned car as the most critical piece of evidence.
 This had not been produced since 1913.
-Rarely still were the black powder cartridges which had not been used since 1898.
+Rarer still were the black powder cartridges which had not been used since 1898.
 Anyone found with this ammunition was undoubtedly the killer.

 The ammunition found at Browne's garage included a mixture of types all of which would fit his Webley revolver.
 He appeared to be in the habit of loading it with a random mixture, including flat nosed bullets, which maximise damage at close range.

 Examination of Browne's car at the time of his arrest initially only found a loaded Webley in the glove compartment.
 Further examination revealed a secret compartment in the back of the driver's seat containing a second Webley.